vmware/vcf-security-and-compliance-guidelines/ransomware-resources/BRICKSTORM/DEFENSE-GUIDE.md

 #### File Hash and YARA Scanning

-For hash-based detection, use the official YARA rules and IOC lists from [CISA AR25-338A](https://www.cisa.gov/news-events/analysis-reports/ar25-338a).
+For attempts at hash-based detection, use the official YARA rules and IOC lists from [CISA AR25-338A](https://www.cisa.gov/news-events/analysis-reports/ar25-338a).
 CISA provides regularly updated detection signatures in STIX and YARA formats.
+Similarly, the Mandiant scanner scripts, which contain adaptations of the YARA rules, can be run against vCenter appliances.
+This is a third-party tool which is not covered by VMware support; evaluate according to your organization's security policies.

 See [IOCs.md](IOCs.md) for the full list of known hashes, filenames, and detection commands.